-There’s not a one size fits all approach, and what may work for some businesses might not work on others, but whether it’s PPC, social media, blogging, email or even video – there are options out there for you to help drive activity through to your website.
+There’s not a one size fits all approach, and what may work for some businesses might not work on others.
+But whether it’s PPC, social media, blogging, email or even video – there are options out there for you to help drive activity through to your website.

-It could be that the same questions come up time and time again, they struggle to pinpoint your company’s USPs or that more supporting material is required to convince a prospect that your company is the best option on the market.
+It could be that the same questions come up time and time again.
+They struggle to pinpoint your company’s USPs or that more supporting material is required to convince a prospect that your company is the best option on the market.

 Whilst most businesses will have their own version, the B2B sales funnel tends to look a little something like this:

-Sales and marketing can be notoriously fickle when collaborating, but it’s crucial that you speak to your sales team, find out what issues prospects face and how your product or service can solve this.
+Sales and marketing can be notoriously fickle when collaborating, but it’s crucial that you speak to your sales team.
+Find out what issues prospects face and how your product or service can solve this.

 You should also look for opportunities to re-purpose the same topic into multiple types of content.
-If you’ve created a blog post for instance, could the main points be conveyed in an infographic or a series or social media posts or can a video interview be transcribed to create an accompanying article.
+If you’ve created a blog post for instance, could the main points be conveyed in an infographic or a series or social media posts?
+Or can a video interview be transcribed to create an accompanying article?

 It’s also incredibly important to delegate the creative side of things to the creative minds in the business.
 If your sales team are bringing in important revenue, are they more valuable speaking to prospects or writing a blog?

-If you need a sales spin on it then get your sales team to sit with marketing, ask questions and record the dialogue – you can shape this up into content or find new topics to cover quickly and easily without keeping them tied up for too long.
+If you need a sales spin on it then get your sales team to sit with marketing, ask questions and record the dialogue.
+You can shape this up into content or find new topics to cover quickly and easily without keeping them tied up for too long.

-Above all, with any marketing plan the aim is to create compelling material that benefits your audience, rather than just publishing content for content’s sake.
+Above all, with any marketing plan the aim is to create compelling material that benefits your audience, rather than publishing content for content’s sake.